-3. If a trial is not affected or impacted in any way, it does not need to be noted in the Field Data Book.
-If a residue trial is impacted by equipment failure, it should be noted in the Field Data Books in all affected trials.
+3. If a trial is not affected or impacted in any way, it does not need to be noted in the paper or electronic maintenance logs.
+If a residue trial is impacted by equipment failure, it should be noted in the paper or electronic maintenance logs in all affected trials.
 At a minimum, documentation of the actions should include the nature of the failure, date of first notice, remedial actions taken, and assessment of potential impact on the trial.